ctrees-products/ctreeskit/README.md

 # CTrees Tools - Beta Version
-CTreesKit is a public package used split into two sections, "arraylake_tools" which allows a simplified way of converting from geotiffs -> zarr format and saving the data into [arraylake (by Earthmover)](https://docs.earthmover.io/concepts/overview). "xr_analyzer" is a small wrapper for xarray functions that use the arraylake datasource as the input.
+CTreesKit is a public package used split into two sections, "arraylake_tools" which allows a simplified way of converting from geotiffs -> zarr format and saving the data into [arraylake (by Earthmover)](https://docs.earthmover.io/concepts/overview). "xr_analyzer" is a small wrapper for xarray functions used for zonal stats that use the arraylake datasource as the input.
 These can also be used with Earthmover's opensource [icechunk format](https://icechunk.io/en/latest/overview/) as well!
 Tutorials to come in May 2025 with additional functionality.
 [Slide Deck for CNG Conference about this pip package](https://drive.google.com/file/d/10UO7PcYldF-FdihrmBiYmjsGXC1EHRHm/view?usp=sharing)